-- Project Based Learning (PBL) modules have become an inevitable part in SE curriculums. - 8 Industry relevance of PBL mechanisms have further strengthened this crucial need.
-Design - 9 Sprint is well known as a PBL approach which enhances transferable skills in students.
-Design - Sprint is also a widely used mechanism in software industry projects.
-Therefore, Design Sprint - could be used to enhance the outcomes of SE undergraduate PBL projects.
-This study makes - use of a longitudinal case study approach to investigate the effectiveness of using Design - Sprint approach in a SE undergraduate module which used PBL.
-The study focusses a group - of students(111) and academics (12) in SE degree program in a private higher education - 15 institute in Sri Lanka.
-Qualitative data gathered from the target audience in two distinctive - occasions to investigate the effectiveness of Design Sprint in PBL projects.
+Abstract-Project Based Learning (PBL) modules have become an inevitable part in SE curriculums.
+Industry relevance of PBL mechanisms have further strengthened this crucial need.
+Design Sprint is well known as a PBL approach which enhances transferable skills in students.
+Design Sprint is also a widely used mechanism in software industry projects.
+Therefore, Design Sprint could be used to enhance the outcomes of SE undergraduate PBL projects.
+This study makes use of a longitudinal case study approach to investigate the effectiveness of using Design Sprint approach in a SE undergraduate module which used PBL.
+The study focusses a group of students (111) and academics (12) in SE degree program in a private higher education institute in Sri Lanka.
+Qualitative data gathered from the target audience in two distinctive occasions to investigate the effectiveness of Design Sprint in PBL projects.
+The results showcased that Design Sprint has a positive impact in improving performance criteria such as problem solving, teamwork, analytical skills, communication skills and acquiring new knowledge.
+The results indicated that majority of the students (more than 80%) had positive opinions about the Design Sprint.
+The academics further strengthened this finding as they also agree that there was a significant improvement in student performance in PBL projects after introducing Design Sprint mechanism.

-Index terms- design sprint, PBL, SE.
+Keywords: design sprint, PBL, SE.

-1 Introduction
+Introduction

-oftware Engineering (SE) is an ever-evolving field which introduces platforms, techniques and methodologies for the betterment of its students, employees and body of work.
+noftware Engineering (SE) is an ever-evolving field which introduces platforms, techniques and methodologies for the betterment of its students, employees and body of work.
 SE industry is a dynamic industry which demands students to pose transferable skills such as problem solving, analytical skills, communication skills, teamwork and acquiring new knowledge.
 Therefore, SE curriculums should be equipped with methods which strengthens these transferable skills.

 Project Based Learning is one such approach used in SE curriculums especially for group projectbased modules.
-Via these PBL based modules institutes try to inculcate real-life project experience for their undergraduates to prepare them for their industrial aspirations Many SE industries utilize Design Sprint for their project endeavors (MARIN-GARCIA1 & JAIME, 2008) due to the quick and effective delivery of customer requirements.
+Via these PBL based modules institutes try to inculcate real-life project experience for their undergraduates to prepare them for their industrial aspirations requirements.
 Design Sprint is a comprehensive approach where essential project elements such as designing, prototyping and real-time customer feedback gets merged in one single platform.
 Compared to other approaches, a sprint produces a deliverable within a shorter duration with Design Sprint (Knapp, Zeratsky & Kowitz, 2016).
 Due to its value additions; Design Sprint is more and more used in PBL methods.
 Therefore, it is suitable to embed Design Sprint in to PBL modules in SE curriculums as well.